Community

 We’re accepting poetry submissions for our website, our bi-annual zine, and the next Black Lives Natter Anthology.
 Open to Black & Global Majority poets at all stages — beginners or sages welcome.
 Share your voice, your rhythm, your truths.
 Submissions will be considered for digital and print publication across BLN platforms.

-We are casting 6 original monologues for SpeakEasy Mono-Scratched, a collaborative new writing showcase exploring the layers, subtext, and emotion within each piece.
+We are casting 6 original monologues for SpeakEasy Mono-Scratched, a collaborative new writing showcase as part of Black History Month,

 Six performers.
 Six monologues.
 One evening.
-Black and Global Majority artists — apply with your original 15-minute monologues below.
+Black artists — apply with your original 15-minute monologues below.

 COMMUNITY QUILT PROJECT